Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **polarization_ch1**
 - **polarization_ch2**

-specify which detector is used for each polarization.
+specify which detector pixel is used for each polarization.
 When the measurement records only one polarization, these fields may be omitted.

 When the detection light is split into 2 channels using a non-polarizing